pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/rule-test.md

 test iD case
 test IDP case
 test IDPs case
-test if desired case
+If you like case
-test If desired case
+test if you like case
-test If you want to case
+If you want to case
 test if you want to case
 test illegal case
 test Illegal case